University of Birmingham - The Green Heart

 Our team in the Midlands have created a striking new parkland in the centre of the University of Birmingham’s historic campus!

 Measuring over 12-acres, the Green Heart project will open up the centre of campus for students, staff and the local community to enjoy.
 It will provide a unique space for performances, socialising, meeting and studying, while opening up views across the whole campus, as envisaged in the 1920s.

 The space will also enhance the setting of those buildings which border the Green Heart, including the new library which opened in September 2016.
 It will open up new pedestrian and cycle routes, allowing students, staff and visitors to the campus to travel safely and with ease.
 Throughout the design process, the project team have also sought to create a sustainable, natural and environmentally friendly landscape; both for people and wildlife.

 A first for a UK university, we installed a Pavegen walkway (below) that generates data and off-grid electricity for USB charging point benches.
 The Green Heart also has comprehensive WiFi coverage and digital information totems.

-As always our team are committed to leaving a legacy in the local community and have hosted students from the University of Birmingham School - the first school-based within a university and also created by us!
+As always, our team are committed to leaving a legacy in the local community and have hosted students from the University of Birmingham School - the first school-based within a university and also created by us!
 As a corporate partner to the University of Birmingham School, we developed parts of an enrichment and community engagement programme.
 It introduces pupils to construction and to the wide range of careers within the industry and has gone from strength to strength in the last couple of years – now accredited by the Industrial Cadets, a scheme endorsed by HRH Prince Charles, Prince of Wales.

 The University has also undertaken a wide public consultation to ensure local ideas are incorporated into the scheme these include: